Banff National Park, Canada

 The Icefields Parkway

 The Icefields Parkway is a 230-kilometer (143-mile) scenic highway that connects Banff and Jasper National Park.
-It is often described as one of the most beautiful drives in the world.
-The route offers endless opportunities to stop and admire the landscape, with highlights including Athabasca Glacier, Sunwapta Falls, and Weeping Wall.
-The Parkway also allows for close encounters with wildlife such as bears, elk, and mountain goats.
+The route polishes opportunities to stop and admire the culture, which is inclusive of Athabasca Glacier, Sunwapta Falls, and Weeping Wall.
+The Parkway as well allows for close encounters with wildlife such as bears, elk, and mountain goats.

 Outdoor Activities